 All our executive officers and directors are encouraged to have a significant long-term financial interest in our Company.
 To encourage alignment of the interests of the executive officers and directors with those of our shareholders, our Board mandated that each executive officer of Ur-Energy is required to invest on a pre-determined schedule an amount equal to the executive officer's annual base salary in shares or securities redeemable into shares.
 The Board approved additional guidelines (the "Guidelines") related to the mandate, such that the requirement of share ownership be met on or before the later of (i) December 31 of the fifth year after an executive officer becomes subject to the Guidelines, or (ii) December 31 of the third year from the effective date of the change in the executive officer's annual base salary.
-The investment amount is calculated using the amount of the annual base salary.
+The investment amount is calculated using the amount of the annual base salary of the executive officer at the later of (i) the date the executive officer became subject to the Guidelines, or (ii) the date of the most recent increase to annual base salary.
 Compliance is evaluated annually, at December 31.
-At December 31, 2023, all executive officers meet the Guidelines or are on-track to meet the Guidelines within the prescribed timeframes.
+At December 31, 2024, all executive officers meet the Guidelines or are on-track to meet the Guidelines within the prescribed timeframes.
 See also discussion under "Share Ownership Guidelines for Directors," below.